oomeryk/Patient_Clustering_Project/README.md

 ___
-Pca n_components = 2 accepted
+Pca n_components = 2 accepted.

-Number of clusters 3 accepted
+Number of clusters 3 accepted.

 ___
 Some of the dataset clustering images of models: